 - Remain united during difficult times such as during bargaining or a strike.

-- Submit proposals when it comes time to negotiating a renewal agreement, and;
+- Submit proposals when it comes time to negotiate a renewal agreement.

-- Always come to cast your vote at any ratification meetings.
+- Always come to cast your vote at any ratification meetings; and,

 - Support other Unionized workers on strike and Shop Union whenever you can.